-Cables must be connected to battery terminals in the proper position as shown in Figure 4.37.
+Cables must be connected to battery terminals in the proper position as shown.
 DO NOT attempt to charge battery while installed on tractor.
 DO NOT use "BOOST" chargers on the battery.
+If battery is removed, DO NOT operate engine without insulating Positive + battery cable terminal with electrical tape, or sparking from battery cables can result.